netsage-project/netsage-pipeline/website/docs/deploy/docker_install_simple.md

 By default docker will bring up a single netflow collector and a single sflow collector.
 If this matches your case, you don't need to make any changes to the docker-compose.override_example.yml.
 If you have only one collector, remove or comment out the section for the one not needed so the collector doesn't run and simply create empty nfcapd files.
 :::note
-If you only have one collector, you should remove or comment out the section for the collector that is not used.
+If you only have one collector, you should remove or comment out the section for the collector that is not used, so it doesn't run and just create empty files.
 :::

 This file also specifies port numbers, and directories for nfcapd files.
 By default, the sflow collector will listen to udp traffic on localhost:9998, while the netflow collector will listen on port 9999,  and data will be written to `/data/input_data/`.
 Each collector is namespaced by its type so the sflow collector will write data to `/data/input_data/sflow/` and the netflow collector will write data to `/data/input_data/netflow/`.
+Change these only if required.

 Other lines in this file you can ignore for now.